Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Conclusions

 The new catalogs generated from our models are available to the public, along with the core SysSim code (\url{https://github.com/ExoJulia/ExoplanetsSysSim.jl}), inputs collated from numerous data files (\url{https://github.com/ExoJulia/SysSimData}), and the code specific to the clustered models (\url{https://github.com/ExoJulia/SysSimExClusters}).
 We encourage other researchers to contribute model extensions via Github pull requests and/or additional public git repositories.

 \acknowledgments

 We thank the entire \Kepler{} team for years of work leading to a successful mission and data products critical to this study.
 We acknowledge many valuable contributions with members of the \Kepler{} Science Team's working groups on multiple body systems, transit timing variations, and completeness working groups.
 We thank Keir Ashby, Danley Hsu, and Robert Morehead for contributions to the broader SysSim project.
-We thank Derek Bingham, Earl Lawrence, Ilya Mandell, Dan Fabrycky, Gregory Gilbert, Jack Lissauer, and Gijs Mulders.
+We thank Derek Bingham, Earl Lawrence, Ilya Mandell, Dan Fabrycky, Gregory Gilbert, Jack Lissauer, Gijs Mulders, Antoine Petit, Daniel Tamayo, and Sarah Millholland for useful discussions.

 M.Y.H. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number PGSD3 - 516712 - 2018.
 E.B.F. and D.R. acknowledge support from NASA Origins of Solar Systems grant \# NNX14AI76G and Exoplanet Research Program grant \# NNX15AE21G.
-E.B.F. acknowledges support from NASA Kepler Participating Scientist Program, grant \# NNX08AR04G, NNX12AF73G, \# and NNX14AN76G.
+E.B.F. acknowledges support from NASA Kepler Participating Scientist Program, grant \# NNX08AR04G, \# NNX12AF73G, and \# NNX14AN76G.
+This work was supported by a grant from the Simons Foundation/SFARI (675601, E.B.F.).
+E.B.F. acknowledges the support of the Ambrose Monell Foundation and the Institute for Advanced Study.
 M.Y.H. and E.B.F. acknowledge support from the Penn State Eberly College of Science and Department of Astronomy \& Astrophysics, the Center for Exoplanets and Habitable Worlds, and the Center for Astrostatistics.
 E.B.F. acknowledges support and collaborative scholarly discussions during residency at the Research Group on Big Data and Planets at the Israel Institute for Advanced Studies.